osu-slam/priming_behav/readme.txt

     stimuli then we need to re-normalize all stimuli to a new RMS.
   \babble_track_330m_mono_44100 -- Babble track used to generate babble sentences.

-Environmental prime is "Garden Ambience 2" from http://eng.universal-soundbank.com/atmospheres-outdoor.htm
+Environmental prime is "Public Garden" from http://eng.universal-soundbank.com/atmospheres-outdoor.htm